conan-io/conan-io.github.io/_posts/2025-12-04-From-Zero-to-Package-in-Seconds-the-new-Conan-MCP.markdown

 <br>

 ### Manage existing profiles
-The MCP can also access the list of profiles and is able to query it, so that, for example, if you want to check which C++ version my Windows profile with MSVC 193 is configured for, you can simply ask:
+The Conan MCP Server can also access the list of profiles and is able to query it, so that, for example, if you want to check which
+C++ version my Windows profile with MSVC 193 is configured for, you can simply ask:
 {% highlight bash %}
 Check my Conan profiles and tell me which cppstd is configured in the Windows profile that uses compiler version 193.